How to Bill Consulting Clients: Hourly, Retainer & Value-Based Pricing Guide

 • Tax Identification: Your EIN (US) or VAT ID (Global) must be prominently displayed for the client's tax deduction compliance.

-4. Global Compliance & E-Invoicing (2026 Standards)
+Global Compliance & E-Invoicing (2026 Standards)

 With the rise of remote consulting, cross-border billing has become standard.
 However, it introduces complex compliance layers.

 • Currency Specifications: Always specify the currency code (USD, EUR, GBP) explicitly to avoid forex discrepancies in payment.
+Use our multi-currency invoice generator for international clients.

-5. Handling Reimbursable Expenses
+Handling Reimbursable Expenses

 Reimbursable expenses must be treated with high transparency to pass audit.
 According to IRS tax guidelines, commingling expenses with service fees can complicate tax deductions.